 The expensive albums you see online can give you information about the Montessori method, but they will not tell you how to apply these lessons in the home.
 If you do own a set of albums, they will likely be a valuable resource for you - just as valuable as a well-written book or collection of activities to do with children.
 In fact, in this course, I'll be encouraging you to invest in many resources to have at your disposal, most of which can be obtained for free at your public library or for cheap at a used bookstore or online.

 So if this course isn't about albums, what is it about?

 We're going to be talking about what homeschooling looks like in real life.
 While you won't receive "albums", you'll receive plenty of clear and concise instructions on what and how to teach preschoolers and kindergarteners, how to capitalize on teachable moments.
 We'll be going through the scope & sequence of all of those classic Montessori lessons for the 3-6 age group (yes, the ones you see in albums!), and we'll talk about what to invest in, what to DIY, and what to skip.

 Is this Montessori training for classroom teachers?

 No, this is only for parents who are actually wanting to homeschool or who intend to do so in the next year - whether in your own home with your children or in a small co-op setting with other homeschooling families.
-This is not a professional development course for daycare providers or prospective classroom teachers.
+This is not a professional development course for daycare providers, prospective classroom teachers, or teaching assistants.
 If you are homeschooling your own children alongside some other children you are also caring for, this is a fine place to start.